 Laboratory Preparation - The samples were frozen at Enewetak and remained frozen until processed at the Seattle laboratory.
 To begin preparation of the samples for analyses, the fish were partially thawed and dissected into the tissue types shown in Table 25.
 Tissue types chosen were those most useful for estimation of the radiation dose and were of sufficient size to yield a dried sample of adequate size for gamma spectroscopy or radiochemical analyses.
-After dissection, the tissues were dried at about 80°C until a constant dry weight was reached.
-Two to three days were usually required for this process; oily samples (viscera, liver) took longer.
+After bPencil urchins.